 Visionox: flexible OLED prototype (source: OLED-Info)

-OLEDs enable emissive displays - which means that each pixel is controlled individually and emits its own light (unlike LCDs in which the light comes from a backlighting unit).
-OLED displays feature great image quality - bright colors, fast motion and most importantly - very high contrast.
+In OLED display screens, each pixel is controlled individually and emits its own light (unlike LCDs in which the light comes from a backlighting unit).
+This is known as an emissive display.
+OLED displays deliver great image quality - bright colors, fast motion and most importantly - very high contrast.
 Most notably, “real” blacks (that cannot be achieved in LCDs due to the backlighting).
 The simple OLED design also means that it is relatively easy to produce flexible and transparent displays.

 Where can OLEDs be found today?